General Exercise Guidelines for Cardiac Rehab if You Have Heart Failure

 4. Weight training

-Weight training has been shown to be very effective for people with heart problems, because it can improve your muscular strength and endurance as well as help reduce cardiac risk factors.
+Weight training has been shown to be very effective for people who have heart problems.
+It can improve your muscular strength and endurance as well as help reduce cardiac risk factors.
 It also helps decrease how hard your heart must work during daily activities.

 It is important that you follow your health professional's guidelines regarding correct technique, breathing, and intensity while you weight train.